-Traveling workshops take place during the academic year, at the mutual convenience of your department, program, or group, and our leaders.
+Traveling Workshops may be scheduled at any time during the year, at the mutual convenience of your department, program, or group, and our leaders.
 Summer workshops are the most difficult to schedule.
 Applicants will be selected on the basis of potential impact on the department, program, or group and the match between department, program, or group needs as articulated in the application and our program's strengths.
-We will give preference to applicants with a high level of commitment, as indicated by the percentage of the department that will be involved or number of committed participants, and the length of workshop requested.
+Preference is given to applicants with a high level of commitment, as indicated by the percentage of the department that will be involved or number of committed participants, a clearly articulated need to be addressed, and the length of workshop requested.